 Setting the craft-beer trend, close to the student quarter, Brian Patton’s excellent Charlie P’s also offers notch-above pub food.
 Admirable Austrian football magazine ‘Ballesterer‘ seems to like it too, putting on special events here.
 The Irish invasion of 2013 held up traffic right across the street.

 Right in the city centre, in a cul-de-sac just off Naglergasse, the intimate Bockshorn was the first and remains the best Irish pub, open from 4pm.
 No TV, no WiFi, mobiles discouraged – you’re here to sup, sip and chat, encouraged by a well chosen soundtrack and draught Guinness, Stiegl and Starobrno.
+Near Karlsplatz, cavern-like Pointers on narrow Resselgasse allows you to watch the match with mainly Austrians rather than expats and does damn good burgers, too.
+A short hop away, Johnny’s and the Four Bells do pub-like jobs, show matches and keep late hours.

 If you’re visiting the Opera House, then Crossfield’s is a nearby Aussie pub that goes big on TV sports and offers in-house beer alongside Foster’s and antipodean grilled treats, including grasshopper.